top of page

 2. Painful nail deformities

-Nail deformities like pincer nails for example can be very painful to live with, and also very painful to trim.
+Nail deformities like pincer nails, or rams horn nails for example can be very painful to live with, and also very painful to trim.
 Other nail issues like accessory nails or other congenital nail problems can cause pain as well.
 Opting for a permanent toenail removal as well is a viable option.

-In the case of ingrown nails that don't respond to previous attempts at removal, or other ways of prevention like trimming your nails correctly, or not wearing shoes that squeeze your toes, applying a chemical to the border of your nail once that side is removed, and preventing this from coming back is a treatment option.
+In the case of ingrown toenails that keep coming back despite previous tries at removal, or other ways of prevention like trimming your nails correctly, or not wearing shoes that squeeze your toes, doing a permanent removal to prevent this nail from coming back is a treatment option.

 Risks of permanent toenail removal